cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 #### Gather Custom Callback Advanced Example
 The Gather signal also allows us to stop the gather process at any step.
 We can use either `SelectThenStop` or `RejectThenStop`, which will take action on the current item and then stop the traversal immediately.

 Let's upgrade the predicate we made in the previous example.
-We'll still gather text files that contain the magic phrase, but this time let's write a predicate that only gathers up to 2 files.
-Once two files have been gathered, we want the gather operation to stop.
-This is a perfect scenario to use the `ThenStop` signal values.
+This time we'll make it so the predicate gathers two files and then stops.
+This is an ideal scenario to use the `ThenStop` signal value.

 We'll keep track of how many files we've gathered via an integer, and then we'll increment that integer whenever we find a text file that contains our magic phrase.
-When the number of gathered files reaches 2, we submit the `SelectThenStop` signal, which will gather the current item and then immediately stop the gather operation.
+When the number of gathered files reaches two, we submit the `SelectThenStop` signal, which will gather the current item and then immediately stop the gather operation.
 Again, in the event that we encounter an IO operation error, we'll simply abort the gather operation.
 === "C++"

     ```c++ hl_lines="9-15"